connorjan/connorjan.github.io/about/index.md

 am in the [BS/MS program](http://www.rit.edu/kgcoe/program/bsms-electrical-engineering) in Electrical Engineering.
 I am also in the 'Computer Option' which means I get to take more computer-oriented classes such as C++.

 I am currently looking for a Co-op for 2014 during the Summer, or Summer and Fall.
-Ever since taking the class Digital Systems II last semester, I have been very interested in Digital Logic Design!
+I am willing to do anything, but ever since taking the class
+*Digital Systems II* last semester, I have been very interested in Digital Logic Design!
 More information about that [here!](http://connorgoldberg.com/projects/risc_cpu)

 ###Interests